MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/base-policy.md

 # Creating a new Base WDAC Policy

+This document outlines the steps to create a new WDAC code integrity (CI) policy while using one of the three available CI templates as a starting point.
+The tool enables users to configure the policy rules, its signing rules and its attributes.

 1. *Select the New Policy Editor from the start menu*

 ![](imgs/new-hover.png)

-1. *Select the Base Policy option page*
+2. *Select the Base Policy option page*

 If the default setting (see [Settings Page](using/settings-page.md)) is enabled, the base policy option will be pre-selected.
 Otherwise, select the base policy option.

 ![](imgs/new-base.png)

-1. *Select from one of the default templates*
+3. *Select from one of the default templates*

 Each one of the templates has